 The Company's loans to related parties that carry fixed interest rates are consequently not subject to cash flow interest rate risk.
 In addition, as these are measured at amortised cost they are not suspectible to fair value interest rate risk either.
-The Company also has loan receivable which carry variable interest rates and expose the Companyy to fair value interest rate risk.
+The Company's borrowings from related parties that carry variable interest rates expose the Company to cash flow interest rate risk.
 Management assessed that the impact of changes in interest rates on the Company's results would be insignificant.